otroan/networkextension/draft-troan-v6ops-extending-network-reqs-00.md

  - DHCPv6 Prefix Delegation (PD) {{?RFC8415}}
  - Ethernet Bridging
  - ND Proxy {{!RFC4389}}
- - Address sharing / stealing
+ - Address masquerading
+ - NPTv6 {{RFC6296}}
  - NAPT66
  - Multilink Subnet routing

-The upstream link, that is the network link that the EN is connected to upstream may or may not support protocols helping network extensions.
-The EN may to some extent be able to detect the capabilities of the upstream link.
+The upstream link, that is the network link that the EN is connected to upstream may or may not support protocols to aid in forther network extensions.
+The EN may posses some cpacity to detect the capabilities of the upstream link.
 The EN acquires addresses on the upstream link as described in {{!RFC7084}}.
 The upstream link is either numbered via SLAAC, via DHCPv6 address assignment or it's "unnumbered".
-The EN should follow the requirements in RFC7084, specifically requirements W-1 to W-5.
+The EN should follow the requirements in {{RFC7084}}, specifically requirements W-1 to W-5.

-There is a level of recursion here.
-The mechanisms used on the upstream network to extend the network can be used by another EN below it and so on.
-Many of the mechanisms described here do not handle loops well, so caution must be exercised.
-While the IPv6 address space is large, it is not infinite.
-Assigning a /64 to each node is not feasible if the network is extended to enough levels or if the initial network block is not large enough.
+Further extending the upstream network introduces a level of recursion into the network that does not otherwise exist.
+The mechanisms used by the first EN to extend the upstream network may potentially be used by another EN downstream to further extend the network, thus introducing the potential for recursion to the level of network resource exhaustion.
+Additionally, many of the mechanisms described do not have robust loop protection or detection, so caution must be exercised to prevent such loops from occurring.
+While the IPv6 address space is large, it is not infinite, therefore, assigning a /64 to each node is not feasible if the network is extended to enough levels, of the address plan did not account for such potential or if the initial network block is not sized appropriately.
 These considerations will determine if SLAAC is suitable for all the downstream links.

-There are two essential problems with extending the network.
-Addressing and routing.
+There are two essential problems with extending the network: addressing and routing.
 There are multiple approaches depending on the use cases and the limitations of the upstream network and implementations.

 ## Upstream link capabilities